The work healthcare runs on

 Documentation · 8-second round-trip

-Continuous audit against the patterns that hit your last survey.
-The DON notified Tuesday — fixed before the surveyor walked the wing.
+Continuous audit against the standards your setting is held to.
+The compliance lead notified Tuesday — fixed before the surveyor ever walked in.

 Compliance · Survey-ready

-Compliance · PDPM protected · MDS coordinator owned the call
+Compliance · Measure met · Care team owned the call

 Prior auth assembled